opnfv/promise/docs/requirements/07-schemas.rst

   prefix promise;

   import complex-types { prefix ct; }
-  import iana-crypt-hash { prefix ianach; }
+  import ietf-yang-types { prefix yang; }
   import ietf-inet-types { prefix inet; }
+  import access-control-models { prefix acm; }
-  import ietf-yang-types { prefix yang; }
+  import nfv-infrastructure { prefix nfvi; }
-  import opnfv-promise-vim { prefix vim; }
+  import nfv-mano { prefix mano; }

-  feature multi-provider {
-    description "";
-  }

   description
     "OPNFV Promise Resource Reservation/Allocation controller module";

-  revision 2015-04-16 {
+  revision 2015-10-05 {
-    description "Initial revision.";
+    description "Complete coverage of reservation related intents";
   }

   revision 2015-08-06 {
     description "Updated to incorporate YangForge framework";
   }

+  revision 2015-04-16 {
+    description "Initial revision.";
+  }

+  feature reservation-service {
+    description "When enabled, provides resource reservation service";
+  }

+  feature multi-provider {
+    description "When enabled, provides resource management across multiple providers";
+  }

-  grouping resource-capacity {
+  grouping resource-utilization {
     container capacity {
-      container quota { description 'Conceptual container that should be extended'; }
+      container total     { description 'Conceptual container that should be extended'; }
+      container reserved  { description 'Conceptual container that should be extended';
+                            config false; }
       container usage     { description 'Conceptual container that should be extended';
                             config false; }
-      container reserved { description 'Conceptual container that should be extended';
-                           config false; }
       container available { description 'Conceptual container that should be extended';
                             config false; }
     }
   }

-  grouping compute-capacity {
+  grouping temporal-resource-collection {
-    leaf cores { type number; }
+    description
+      "Information model capturing resource-collection with start/end time window";

-    leaf ram { type number; }
+    leaf start { type yang:date-and-time; }
-    leaf instances { type number; }
+    leaf end   { type yang:date-and-time; }

+    uses nfvi:resource-collection;
   }

-  grouping networking-capacity {
+  grouping resource-usage-request {
-    leaf network { type number; }
-    leaf port { type number; }
-    leaf router { type number; }
-    leaf subnet { type number; }
-    leaf address { type number; }
-  }

-  ct:complex-type ResourceReservation {
-    ct:extends vim:ResourceElement;

     description
-      "Contains the capacities of various resource services being reserved along with any resource elements needed to be available at the time of allocation(s).";
+      "Information model capturing available parameters to make a resource usage request.";
     reference "OPNFV-PROMISE, Section 3.4.1";

+    uses temporal-resource-collection {
+      refine elements {
+        description
+          "Reference to a list of 'pre-existing' resource elements that are required for fulfillment of the resource-usage-request.

+         It can contain any instance derived from ResourceElement, such as ServerInstances or even other
+         ResourceReservations.
+If the resource-usage-request is
+         accepted, the ResourceElement(s) listed here will be placed into 'protected' mode as to prevent accidental removal.

+         If any of these resource elements become 'unavailable' due to environmental or administrative activity, a notification will be issued informing of the issue.";
+      }
+    }

+    leaf zone {
+      description "Optional identifier to an Availability Zone";
+      type instance-identifier { ct:instance-type nfvi:AvailabilityZone; }
+    }
+  }

+  grouping query-start-end-window {
+    container window {
+      description "Matches entries that are within the specified start/end time window";
       leaf start { type yang:date-and-time; }
       leaf end   { type yang:date-and-time; }
-    leaf expiry {
+      leaf scope {
-      description "Duration in seconds from start when unallocated reserved resources will be released back into the pool";
-      type number; units "seconds";
+        type enumeration {
+          enum "exclusive" {
+            description "Matches entries that start AND end within the window";
           }
-    leaf zone { type instance-identifier { ct:instance-type vim:AvailabilityZone; } }
-    container capacity {
+          enum "inclusive" {
-      uses vim:compute-capacity;
-      uses vim:networking-capcity;
-      uses vim:storage-capacity;
+            description "Matches entries that start OR end within the window";
           }
+        }
+        default "inclusive";
+      }
+    }
+  }

+  grouping query-resource-collection {
+    uses query-start-end-window {
+      description "Match for ResourceCollection(s) that are within the specified start/end time window";
+    }
+    leaf-list without {
+      description "Excludes specified collection identifiers from the result";
+      type instance-identifier { ct:instance-type ResourceCollection; }
+    }
+    leaf show-utilization { type boolean; default true; }
+    container elements {
+      leaf-list some {
+        description "Query for ResourceCollection(s) that contain some or more of these element(s)";
+        type instance-identifier { ct:instance-type nfvi:ResourceElement; }
+      }
-    leaf-list resources {
+      leaf-list every {
+        description "Query for ResourceCollection(s) that contain all of these element(s)";
+        type instance-identifier { ct:instance-type nfvi:ResourceElement; }
+      }
+    }
+  }

+  grouping common-intent-output {
+    leaf result {
+      type enumeration {
+        enum "ok";
+        enum "conflict";
+        enum "error";
+      }
+    }
+    leaf message { type string; }
+  }

+  grouping utilization-output {
+    list utilization {
+      key 'timestamp';
+      leaf timestamp { type yang:date-and-time; }
+      leaf count { type int16; }
+      container capacity { uses nfvi:resource-capacity; }
+    }
+  }

+  ct:complex-type ResourceCollection {
+    ct:extends nfvi:ResourceContainer;
+    ct:abstract true;

     description
-        "Reference to a collection of existing resource elements required by this reservation.
-It can contain any instance derived from ResourceElement, such as ServerInstances or even other ResourceReservations.
-If the ResourceReservation request is
-         accepted, the ResourceElement(s) listed here will be placed into 'protected' mode as to prevent accidental delete.";
+      "Describes an abstract ResourceCollection data model, which represents a grouping of capacity and elements available during a given window in time which must be extended by other resource collection related models";

+    leaf start { type yang:date-and-time; }
+    leaf end   { type yang:date-and-time; }

+    leaf active {
+      config false;
+      description
+        "Provides current state of this record whether it is enabled and within specified start/end time";
+      type boolean;
+    }
+  }

+  ct:complex-type ResourcePool {
+    ct:extends ResourceCollection;

+    description
+      "Describes an instance of an active ResourcePool record, which represents total available capacity and elements from a given source.";

+    leaf source {
       type instance-identifier {
-        ct:instance-type vim:ResourceElement;
+        ct:instance-type nfvi:ResourceContainer;
+        require-instance true;
       }
+      mandatory true;
+    }

+    refine elements {
-      // following 'must' statement applies to each element must "boolean(/provider/elements/*[@id=id])" {
+      // following 'must' statement applies to each element
+      // NOTE: just a non-working example for now... must "boolean(/source/elements/*[@id=id])" {
         error-message "One or more of the ResourceElement(s) does not exist in the provider to be reserved";
       }
     }
+  }

+  ct:complex-type ResourceReservation {
+    ct:extends ResourceCollection;

+    description
+      "Describes an instance of an accepted resource reservation request, created usually as a result of 'create-reservation' request.

+       A ResourceReservation is a derived instance of a generic ResourceCollection which has additional parameters to map the pool(s) that were referenced to accept this reservation as well as to track allocations made referencing this reservation.

+       Contains the capacities of various resource attributes being reserved along with any resource elements that are needed to be available at the time of allocation(s).";

+    reference "OPNFV-PROMISE, Section 3.4.1";

+    leaf created-on  { type yang:date-and-time; config false; }
-    leaf provider {
+    leaf modified-on { type yang:date-and-time; config false; }

-      if-feature multi-provider;
+    leaf-list pools {
       config false;
       description
-        "Reference to a specified existing provider from which this reservation will be drawn if used in the context of multi-provider environment.";
+        "Provides list of one or more pools that were referenced for providing the requested resources for this reservation.
+This is an important parameter for informing how/where allocation
+         requests can be issued using this reservation since it is likely that the total reserved resource capacity/elements are made availble from multiple sources.";
       type instance-identifier {
-        ct:instance-type vim:ResourceProvider;
+        ct:instance-type ResourcePool;
         require-instance true;
       }
     }